 Episode 18 is the beginning of a new arc and has a huge amount of exposition that helps set the story.
 There is also a show recap, a short summary of what has happened previously.
-Click here for the pdf-> Recap This recap contains full spoilers for episodes 1-17.
+Find the Episodes 1-18 Recap here.

 You might enjoy our podcast if you also enjoy the following media:

 The Perfect Score (2004)